byuflowlab/FastMultipole/docs/src/guided_examples.md

 # Guided Examples

-`FastMultipole` is designed to be compatible with nearly any Julia code for a wide range of scalar and/or vector potential problem satisfying Laplace's equation, with minimal effort to get things working.
-We'll go through the process of adding `FastMultipole` to your code in the following guided examples.
+`FastMultipole` is designed to incorporate easily into your existing Julia code with minimal effort.
+We'll walk through the process of adding `FastMultipole` to an existing code in the following guided examples.

-## Compatibility
+## Gravitational Example

-Prior to using `FastMultipole`, the user must set up some interface functions.
-In this example, we will walk through the process of defining the point mass model used in [Quick Start](@ref).
+In order to use `FastMultipole`, certain interface functions must be defined.
+In this example, we will walk through the process of incorporating FMM into the gravitational point mass model used in [Quick Start](@ref).
 This code can also be found under `test/gravitational.jl`.
 Note that an additional (minimalistic) vortex particle example is included in `test/vortex.jl`.

-### System Struct

 To better understand how the `FastMultipole` interface functions, let's take a look at the data structures we'll use to define our point masses: